zwang695/alexa-skills-list/skills/B01AIZVCGW/README.md

 * *Alexa, tell Rachio to stop watering*

-The Rachio skill allows you to control your Rachio IRO Smart Wifi Enabled Irrigation Controller from your Echo.
-You can use the Rachio skill to start watering one of your zones, stop water, start and stop a rain delay, and enable or disable standby mode.
+The Rachio skill allows you to control your Rachio Smart Wifi Enabled Irrigation Controller from your Echo.
+You can use the Rachio skill to start watering one of your zones, stop watering, start and stop a rain delay, and enable or disable standby mode.

+More information about using your Rachio with Echo can be found at: http://support.rachio.com/article/483-how-do-i-use-alexa.

 ***